egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 $ helm list -n kube-system
 ```

-Perform the commands above for the `mesh02` cluster.
+Perform the commands for the `mesh02` cluster.

 :::tip
 The `helm upgrade` command will create a new revision of the `rke2-cilium` application and show if the update was successful or not.
 Additionally, the cilium daemonset will get restarted and the Clustermesh API deployment will get created.
 Execute the commands below to double-check the update action.